alishagupta27/Project1/README.md

 # Prerequisites and how to use it

 1. Install Java 10.
-If you have Java 8 then you might want to change a configuration in pom.xml
+If you have Java 8  and Maven 3.5.1 then you might want to change a configuration in pom.xml

 Java 8